GeorgiyBereza/GeorgiyBereza/README.md

-### Hi there! 👋 I am Georgiy Bereza
+### Hi there! 👋 My name is Georgiy Bereza and I am a Software Developer...
-Software Developer
 ------------------

-profile

-* 🌍  I'm based in Tbilisi
+🌍  Currently based in Tbilisi

 ### Skills